FlyingStuff/flexible-jekyll/_posts/2017-06-21-balloon-experiment.markdown

 <p align="center"><img src="../assets/img/21Jun_bal/power.jpg"  alt="Diagram" width="60%"/></p>

 As seen in the top plot, the battery is approximately 4.1V when the experiment is turned on.
 The voltage drops that are seen in the plot are due to the video and pictures taken at a certain interval.
-When the experiment lands on the ground, the voltage is 3.7.
-With time, the voltage drops under 3.0 V and the battery shuts down, as expected.
+When the experiment lands on the ground, the voltage is 3.7 V. With time, the voltage drops under 3.0 V and the battery shuts down, as expected.

 In the middle plot, we can see the current plot.
 The same current spikes can be observed when cameras are taken video and pictures.
 We can observe a correlation in the current and temperature consumption.